luisfmsonegrao/internet_search_assistant/README.md

 ## Deployment Strategy

-Many architectural aspects of the Web Search Asistant are already defined (see [Search Assistant current architecture](#Search-Assistant-current-architecture).
+Many architectural aspects of the Web Search Asistant are already defined (see [Search Assistant current architecture](#Search-Assistant-current-architecture) .
+However, certain elements can be improved or are still missing altogether.